 In offering an invitation to children and young people from all backgrounds to participate in a Christian community, Church schools can provide a real experience of God’s love for all humanity.
-In a Church school, pupils not only learn about religion but they can also experience it as a living tradition and inheritance of faith.
+In a Church school, pupils not only learn about religion but can also experience it as a living tradition and inheritance of faith.
 Church schools are therefore a unique gift from the Church to an increasingly secular culture.
-This is why foundation governors are such an important part of the school leadership as they represent the local church within the school and are part of this bridge building process.
+This is why foundation governors are such an important part of the school leadership as they represent the local church within the school and are part of this bridge-building process.

 The picture above is of a bridge made by children at a diocesan conference, they labelled each piece of the bridge with ways that their school and church were connected.
 How big could your bridge be?

 The best church-school partnerships are where the bridge between the two communities is two-way.
 Where the school is actively involved in the life of the church, and where the congregation see the school as part of their community and is involved in the life of the school too.
 Examples include Messy Churches run in the schools, prayer spaces run by the church for the school and volunteers from the church helping in school with clubs and listening to readers.
 The first step is to simply ask the school what support they would like.